RaimundoGallino/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 This directory contains Bash scripts for multiple types of redirections and special characters been used as an useful way.
-Some of the command used  them are "head, tail, cat, echo, find, wc, sort, uniq, grep, tr, rev, cut "
+Some of the commands being used are "head, tail, cat, echo, find, wc, sort, uniq, grep, tr, rev, cut "